 metadata for analysis in other tools.
 If you have been logging runs to a local

 mlflow ui in the directory above it, and it will load the corresponding runs.

-Alternatively, the MLflow Server serves the same UI, and enables remote storage of run artifacts.
+Alternatively, the MLflow tracking server serves the same UI and enables remote storage of run artifacts.

 The UI contains the following key features: